Connecting Your Device to a Classroom Display

 My department would love to have BYOD Adapter Rings in our conference room or departmental classrooms.
 How can I get one?

-Your department may purchase one directly from the vendor, if desired: Liberty AV Solutions #DL-AR2084 HDMI adapter.
+Your department may purchase one directly from the vendor, if desired: Liberty AV Solutions #DL-AR4949 adapter.
 It includes:

-- 2 Security clamp to attach Apple Adapters to DL-AR system
+- 1 Security clamp to attach Apple Adapters to DL-AR system (DL-AP)

 - 1 Base security clamp, cable and hardware for DL-AR system